imeyefly/Rando-Prompto/README.md

 # Standalone EXEs added:
-* I added an EXE version of the app for people that do not want to install python to use the app.
+* I added standalone EXE versions of Rando-Prompto and the Phrase List Manager for people that do not want to
+* install python to use the app.
 It only requires windows 10 or later to run.

 # Rquirements For The Python Version: